This was my last article for Israel and the Palestinian Territories. I hope you liked it.

 Most of all, I wish that seeing what other people create and the energy they give to projects, will inspire others to dare do the same with their ideas and dreams.

-Thank you for all the beautiful encounters I experienced here in Israel and the Palestinian Territories.
+Thank you for all the beautiful encounters I experienced here.
 Thanks for the time shared with me, a stranger and maybe now a friend…

 “The Palestinian centre is in Ramallah.”
 This is a sentence you will often hear here.
 Like on the Israeli side you have – go to Tel Aviv, on the Palestinian side you hear – go to Ramallah!
 While Arabic artistic structures in Jerusalem start feeling like ‘satellites’ , the art and culture scene in Ramallah is continuously growing.